Topological fluids with boundaries and fractional quantum Hall edge dynamics: A fluid dynamics derivation of the chiral boson action: Introduction

-The CSGL action with hard-wall boundary has been studied previously in Refs.~\cite{nagaosa1994chern, orgad1996coulomb, orgad1997chern}, where the linearized edge dynamics is derived in the presence of a uniform and constant magnetic field and in the absence of an electric field.
-However, the constitutive relations in these works are not first order in gradients.
-In~\cite{nagaosa1994chern}, the authors neglected the quantum pressure, leading to an ideal fluid dynamics with a Hall constraint.
-Within this approximation, the only possible boundary condition is the no-penetration condition.
-On the other hand, in Refs.~\cite{orgad1996coulomb, orgad1997chern}, while the quantum pressure is retained, the authors impose the vanishing of the fluid density at the boundary.
-This zero edge density condition can be obtained within our first order framework; however, we show that it is incompatible with the anomaly inflow mechanism.
+The CSGL model with hard-wall boundary considered here differs from the ones studied previously in Refs.~\cite{nagaosa1994chern, orgad1996coulomb, orgad1997chern}, where the linearized edge dynamics is derived in the presence of a uniform and constant magnetic field and the absence of an electric field.
+In~\cite{nagaosa1994chern}, the authors neglected the quantum pressure, leading to an ideal fluid dynamics with Hall constraint.
+On the other hand, in Refs.~\cite{orgad1996coulomb, orgad1997chern}, while the quantum pressure term is retained, the authors impose the vanishing of the fluid density at the boundary.
+Nevertheless, in this work, we show that both approaches are incompatible with the chiral edge dynamics of the Laughlin state.

-In summary, we show using first order formalism for fluid dynamics that not every boundary condition is compatible with the anomaly inflow mechanism for the FQH state.
-Further, the edge dynamics of the FQH state arises from the requirement of no-tangent stress condition in the absence of electric field.
-Finally, our work paves a way to systematically derive non-linear edge dynamics of the FQH state by applying known fluid dynamical approaches such as multi-scale analysis~\cite{monteiro2021nonlinear}.

-{\it \textbf{Topological Fluid Action from CSGL Theory}}: The CSGL theory is comprised of a charged bosonic matter field ($\Phi$) coupled to an external electromagnetic field ($A_0, A_i$) as well as a statistical Chern-Simons gauge field $(a_0,a_i)$, with $i=1,2$.
-Its action can be written as